nhamilton1/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+    1.a .map()- Gives you a brand new array that does not change/ manipulate the original. .map() Also, needs the return keyword. .map() is used for for converting data.

+    1.b. .reduce() - this will give us back a single value.
+It takes two arguments, the accumulator (the running total) and it takes 'item' which is the current value. will also need the inital value, which tells where to start the equation.
+When multiplying, its usually 1 and if you are adding its usually 0.
+A good use case for this would be when you are trying to get sums and/or products.

+    1.c. .filter() - filter, just like .map, returns a new array and requires a return statement.
+But, unlike map, it filters the results into the new array based on something that can be TRUE or FALSE, if its true, its included, if its false, its excluded.
+A good use case is if you wanted to only filter out a certain year then it will only show items in the array that are for the year you set it to be.

 2. Explain the difference between a callback and a higher order function.

 3. Explain what a closure is.